MSimnach/DNCIT/README.md

 for the python-based CITs is automatically created when loading the package for the first time, if there exists no virtual environment called ´r-cits´.
-The virtual environment is created with the following python packages: tigramite, scikit_learn.
-If you want to use other CITs, you can install them in the virtual environment with the following
-command: reticulate::py_install(packages = “package”, envname =
+The virtual environment is created with the following python-based CITs: tigramite, scikit_learn, fcit.
+If you want to use other python-based CITs, you can install them in the virtual environment with the following command: reticulate::py_install(packages = “package”, envname = ‘r-cits’).
-‘r-cits’).

 ## Example